alyrow/box2d-light-particle/README.md

 ## Description

-`Box2D light particle` is a library intended for add lights to particles.
+`Box2D light particle` is a library intended for add lights to particles with [libgdx](https://github.com/libgdx/libgdx).

 ## Version